enymawse/ServarrWiki/whisparr/supported.md

 - Trakt Popular List {#traktpopularimport}
 - Trakt User {#traktuserimport}
   - This type should be used when using your own watchlist
+- TPDb Scene {#tpdbsceneimport}
+  - This type of list allows you to turn a TPDb Scene search into a list.
+Most search filters are implemented.

 # Metadata